Sustainable Procurement of Soybeans

 Products using the USS manufacturing method

-North America, Canada, China, Japan
+North America, China, Japan

 Defatted soybeans Made from whole soybeans with oil extracted and residues removed Raw materials for soy protein ingredients